-Simple engineering solutions are always best.
-They may not always be the most obvious, but they’ll save you money and future headaches.
+Simple engineering solutions might not be in-your-face obvious, but they can save you heaps of cash and loads of future headaches.

 - Build time

 Sounds like a lot, I know.
 But that’s why simplicity is the golden ticket to the best possible product.
 Einstein himself said it best:

 “Everything should be made as simple as possible, but not simpler.”

 Now, don’t get me wrong, you don’t want to oversimplify and miss your design goals.

 Finding simplicity in engineering solutions isn’t a walk in the park

 Simple designs are anything but straightforward.
 In fact, they can be way tougher to come up with than complex designs.

 Picture this: you need to mount a device on your home wall.
 You could just hammer 100 nails into the wall and call it a day.
 Or, you could figure out the best way to support the load on the wall.
 After some digging, you realize that 3 large, strategically placed wall hangers will do the trick, instead of 100 nails!

 That 100-nail approach would not only drive your spouse up the wall (pun intended), but it’d cost more money.
 Plus, imagine the nightmare of moving the mounting location later on.